-- 1.1 This report presents the compliance results from the 2015/2016 farm dairy survey, in particular compliance with respect to Resource Consent conditions for the discharge of treated dairy effluent to water, and the discharge of dairy effluent to land as a Permitted Activity under the Tasman Resource Management Plan (TRMP). - 1.2 In the 2015/2016 season a total of 146 dairy sheds had active discharges in the Tasman District.
-Of those 140 farm dairies operated as Permitted Activities and the remaining six held Resource Consents to discharge treated effluent to water. - 1.3 At these inspections each farm was assessed against Resource Consent conditions for the discharge of treated dairy effluent to water, or against the Permitted Activity Rule 36.1.2.3 (the discharge of animal to land).
-The final compliance results for all 146 farms were: - 94% Fully Compliant - 4% Non- Compliant - 2% Significantly Non-Compliant
+- 1.1 This report presents the compliance results from the 2016/2017 farm dairy survey, in particular compliance with respect to Resource Consent conditions for the discharge of treated dairy effluent to water, and the discharge of dairy effluent to land as a Permitted Activity under the Tasman Resource Management Plan (TRMP). - 1.2 In the 2016/2017 season a total of 139 dairy active discharges in the Tasman District.
+Of those 134 farm dairies operated as Permitted Activities and the remaining five held Resource Consents to discharge treated effluent to water. - 1.3 At these inspections each farm was assessed against Resource Consent conditions for the discharge of treated dairy effluent to water, or against the Permitted Activity Rule 36.1.2.3 (the discharge of animal effluent to land).
+The final compliance results for all 139 farms were: - 93% Fully Compliant - 4% Non- Compliant - 3% Significantly Non-Compliant